 Fellow of the Higher Education Academy

-Board member of the European Sociological Association's (ESA) Ageing in Europe network
+Vice-Chair of the European Sociological Association’s Research Network on Ageing in Europe.

 Enterprise and Commercial Activities